mcrillo/edm-plank-forams/data/README.txt

 cum_days: cumulative days of the whole sampling period
 resolution: number of days in between open and close
 next_open: number of days in between two samplings events (i.e., two rows) = in between the last close and the next open)
-set: Sea Surface Temperature data - mean sst for the days in between open and close.
+sst: Sea Surface Temperature data - mean sst for the days in between open and close.
 Data from http://monitor.cicsnc.org/obs4MIPs/data/OISST/Daily/

 GOM_NAs.csv
 GOM_original_sst.csv spreadsheet, but now all time-steps are equivalent to 7 days (added column: time-step).